Ah, tipping. Gratuity. A little something extra. But exactly how much extra should you be leaving when you’re tipping in Italy?

 If you are coming from a country where tipping is common, you may be prepared to leave a lot of extra cash behind when tipping in Italy.
 While tips are (almost) always appreciated, leaving 18-25% after the fact would be far too much.

-In Italy, tax is built into the relevant prices that you see advertised.
+In Italy, the tax is built into the relevant prices that you see advertised.
 If something costs 25 euro, then you will pay exactly 25 euro for it.
 The 22% VAT is already hidden inside.

 For the most part, prices are straightforward.

 However, eating out in Italy comes with its own hidden fees as well as the great question: how much should I tip?
-Here are 7 pointers on tipping etiquette in Italy, and a demystifying explanation of what you are seeing on your bill when you eat out.
+Here are 7 pointers on tipping in Italy, and a demystifying explanation of what you are seeing on your bill when you eat out.